wp-plugins/buddypress-links/readme.txt

 * upload an image "avatar" to show with a link.
 * embed a PicApp.com image and use as the avatar
 * embed a Fotoglif.com image and use as the avatar
+* embed rich media in the link (YouTube, Flickr, and metacafe are supported)
 * vote on other member's links
 * comment on other member's links (if wire is enabled)

-Administrators can...
+Administrators can:

 * Manage all links (modify, delete)
 * Manage link categories (create, modify, delete)
 * Enable and customize widgets

-Other features include...
+Other features include:

 * "Digg style" popularity algorithm
 * Rich profile and directory sorting and filtering
 * Most recent links news feed
 * Hundreds of action and filter hooks
+* Full i18n support (need translators!)

 See it in action at http://primehockey.com
 (Please do not create test accounts, thank you!)

 == Installation ==

-*This plugin is under heavy development, and is not recommended for production environments as there may not be simple upgrade paths available to future releases!*
+**This plugin is under heavy development, and is not recommended for production environments as there may not be simple upgrade paths available to future releases!**

 BuddyPress Links requires WordPress MU 2.8.4 or higher with BuddyPress 1.1 or higher installed.